-HQ Trivia And ‘Ready Player One’ Are Giving Away A Record $250,000 Jackpot Tuesday Night
+‘HQ Trivia’ And ‘Ready Player One’ Are Giving Away A Record $250,000 Jackpot Tuesday Night

 Given the success of HQ Trivia, many experts believe it is blazing a trail for the future of gaming.
 But how does HQ Trivia work?

 HQ Trivia is free to play, with games happening twice a day during the week and once over the weekend.
-Each person only has ten seconds to come up with an answer, which helps cut down on using secondary sources to find answers.
+Each person only has 10 seconds to come up with an answer, which helps cut down on using secondary sources to find answers.

-The games star at predetermined times during the day, which means people are playing at the same given time.
+The games start at predetermined times during the day, which means people are playing at the same given time.
 This is big for advertisers because they know exactly when people will see their products and they can tailor their ads to different markets.
 The biggest question, of course, is how long the HQ Trivia craze will last.

-HQ Trivia has only been around for a little over seven months, so it’s difficult to determine if it’ll be a fad that eventually goes away.
+HQ Trivia has only been around for a little over seven months, Futurism reports, so it’s difficult to determine if it’ll be a fad that eventually goes away.
 Considering the company’s new deal with Warner Bros. and the potential for more deals down the road, it looks like HQ Trivia will open a whole new demand for live game shows.

 The $250,000 jackpot on HQ Trivia will be up for grabs Tuesday night.